gravitystorm/openstreetmap-carto/INSTALL.md

 DejaVu Sans is used as an optional fallback font for systems without Noto Sans.
 If all the Noto fonts are installed, it should never be used.

-Hanazono is used a fallback for seldom CJK characters that are not covered by Noto.
+Hanazono is used a fallback for seldom used CJK characters that are not covered by Noto.

 Unifont is used as a last resort fallback, with it's excellent coverage, common presence on machines, and ugly look.